B2B Professionals Shaking Hands

 #4 - Product Marketing Campaign

 Product marketing campaigns come further down the funnel, when the prospect is searching for information on your product specifically.
-If you're tracking your leads' intent, you should be able to spot when they're ready for this type of campaign.
+If you're tracking your leads' intent data, you should be able to spot when they're ready for this type of campaign.

 When someone is looking for information on their options and getting ready to buy new technology that's the time to give more detail on your specific products and solutions.